-The Company's Offshore Licenses include; (i) petroleum exploration license number 0030 (relating to license area location 2012A in the Republic of Namibia (the "Cooper Block")), referred to as the "Cooper License", (ii) petroleum exploration license number 0033 (relating to license area location 2213A and 2213B in the Republic of Namibia (the "Sharon Block")), referred to as the "Sharon License"), and (iii) petroleum exploration license number 0034 (relating to license area location 2111B and 2211A in the Republic of Namibia (the "Guy Block")), referred to as the "Guy License".
-The Offshore Licenses were granted to the Company by the Republic of Namibia, Ministry of Mines and Energy on March 14, 2011.
-The Company has a 70% interest in the Offshore Licenses, Azimuth has a 20% interest in the Offshore Licenses (see "Azimuth Agreement" below), and NAMCOR has a 10% interest in the Offshore Licenses.
+The Company's offshore licenses include; (i) petroleum exploration license number 0030 (relating to license area location 2012A in the Republic of Namibia (the "Cooper Block")), referred to as the "Cooper License", (ii) petroleum exploration license number 0033 (relating to license area location 2213A and 2213B in the Republic of Namibia (the "Sharon Block")), referred to as the "Sharon License"), and (iii) petroleum exploration license number 0034 (relating to license area location 2111B and 2211A in the Republic of Namibia (the "Guy Block") (together with the Cooper Block and the Sharon Block, the "Offshore Blocks"), referred to as the "Guy License" (together with the Cooper License and the Sharon License, the "Offshore Licenses").
+The Offshore Licenses were granted to the Company by the Republic of Namibia, Ministry of Mines and Energy (the "Ministry") on March 14, 2011.
+The Company has a 70% interest in the Offshore Licenses, Azimuth Ltd. ("Azimuth") has a 20% interest in the Offshore Licenses (see "Azimuth Agreement" below), and the National Petroleum Corporation of Namibia ("NAMCOR") has a 10% interest in the Offshore Licenses.

-The Company's Onshore Licenses include (i) coal bed methane exploration license number 0031 (relating to license area location 2013B, 2014B and 2114 in the Republic of Namibia) and (ii) coal bed methane exploration license number 0032 (relating to license area location 2418 in the Republic of Namibia).
-The Onshore Licenses were granted to the Company by the Republic of Namibia, Ministry of Mines and Energy on March 14, 2011.
+The Company's onshore licenses include (i) CBM exploration license number 0031 (relating to license area location 2013B, 2014B and 2114 in the Republic of Namibia) and (ii) CBM exploration license number 0032 (relating to license area location 2418 in the Republic of Namibia) (collectively, the "Onshore Licenses").
+The Onshore Licenses were granted to the Company by the Ministry on March 14, 2011.
 The Company has a 90% interest in the Onshore Licenses and NAMCOR has a 10% interest in the Onshore Licenses.